Page last updated on: March 25th, 2021

-The Python (Πύθων) of Delphi was a creature with the body of a snake.
-The Python used to dwell on Mount Parnassus, in central Greece.
-Wherever the Python went, it diffused an obnoxious smell and spread mischief and death.
+The Python (Πύθων) of Delphi was a creature with the body of a serpent.
+The Python dwelt at Mount Parnassus, in central Greece.
+Wherever Python appeared, it emitted a vile odor and spread mischief and death.

-Python was once sent out by Hera, the wife of Zeus, in order to chase the pregnant Leto, a lover of Zeus, so that she couldn't settle anywhere to give birth.
-Zeus felt sorrow for Leto and transformed her into a quail (ortyx) in order to give birth to their twin children, Apollo and Artemis.
+Python was once sent by Hera, Zeus' wife, to hunt down the pregnant Leto, a lover of Zeus, so that she would have nowhere to settle down to give birth.
+Zeus took pity on Leto and turned her into a quail (ortyx) to give birth to her twin children, Apollo and Artemis.

 This was the moment when Apollo became the god of music!

 Immediately after finishing his song, Apollo took the creature and buried it under the slopes of Mount Parnassus.
 On its surface he built the Oracle of Delphi, the most famous oracle of ancient Greece.

 Apollo, however, had committed a crime and needed to be purged according to the laws of Mount Olympus.
 Therefore, Zeus ordered Apollo to set up the Pythian Games at Delphi so that athletic and musical contests could be held there.
 Apollo obeyed the order and even participated in the games himself.
 From then on, the Pythian Games were held every four years in Apollo's honor.